Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Rational P -laminations, their gluing and the mutation equivariance

 for $n \in \bZ$ and $Z \in \{L,R\}$.
 See \cref{fig:difference_gluing}.
 These comparisons on the two gluing constructions show that $\hL'=q_{E_L,E_R}(\hL)$ if and only if $\sfx_{E,s}(\hL')=\sfx_{E_L,s}(\hL) + \sfx_{E_R,s^\ast}(\hL)$ for $s=1,2$. \end{proof}

-\begin{rem} In view of the gluing construction presented above, the definition of the integral unbounded $\fsl_3$-laminations with pinnings can be modified slightly more geometrically as integral unbounded $\fsl_3$-laminations equipped with infinitely many corner arcs around special points and choices of points $p_E^\pm \in E$ for each $E \in \bB$, in place of the datum $\delta_E \in \mathsf{P}^\vee$.
+\begin{rem} In view of the gluing construction presented above, the definition of the integral unbounded $\fsl_3$-laminations with pinnings can be modified slightly more geometrically as integral unbounded $\fsl_3$-laminations equipped with infinitely many corner arcs around special points and choices of points $p_E^\pm \in E$ for each $E \in \bB$, in place of the datum $\nu_E \in \mathsf{P}^\vee$.
+It gives a right description of the tropical analogue of $\P_{PGL_3,\Sigma}(\bZ^T)$ without fixing a trivialization of the bundle \eqref{eq:bundle_structure}.
 We do not pursue an extension of this description to the rational case. \end{rem}